salehjg/Learning-SYCL/examples/02.kernels/readme.md

 So, when `*range` is used as a suffix, it refers to that quantity's size.

-**Be careful when dealing with 2D and 3D blocks** and grids, since axes are defined differently.
+**Be careful when dealing with 2D and 3D blocks** and grids, since the axes are defined differently.
 For SYCL, we have `nd_item` where axis=0 is used as the most valuable axis while axis=-1 is used as the least valuable axis.
-To put it into perspective, for CUDA, `threadIdx.x` is the least valuable axis and `threadIdx.z` is the most valuable axis.
+To put it into perspective, for CUDA, `threadIdx.x` is the least valuable axis, and `threadIdx.z` is the most valuable axis.